 While most workers behave respectfully, workplace bullying remains a concern across Comcare’s jurisdiction.

-Workplace bullying is a complex challenge, especially considering hybrid working arrangements, that calls for new approaches and commitment to effectively reduce the prevalence of bullying and its associated costs.
+Tackling workplace bullying is a complex challenge, especially considering hybrid working arrangements.
+It calls for commitment and new approaches.

 Project participants